As I unpack the Christmas decorations, my memories flow.

 whispering to me,

-you’ll be coming home soon.
+“You’ll be coming home soon.

-first, you must finish this life,
+First, you must finish this life,

 this journey which your choices